-• Get to a safe place as quickly as possible.
+Get to a safe place as quickly as possible.
 Generally, the further you can get away from the scene, the safer you will likely be.
+If you cannot escape the danger, look for ways to shelter yourself from danger.

 - Report the emergency by calling 911.
 Say, "This is an EMERGENCY", give your LOCATION, and briefly tell WHAT is happening. - Notify others of the danger so they can also stay away. - Monitor the situation to see if it gets worse or if circumstances (like wind direction) change.
 Notify the emergency services dispatcher (911 operators) of the changes.